et/vscode-ruby-boilerplate/README.md

 # Ruby VSCode Boilerplate

-This is a very light boilerplate repo for vscode + ruby.
+Setting up VSCode + Ruby can be a bit painful.
+This is a boilerplate to get going quickly.

 - Autoformatting/linting with [standard](https://github.com/standardrb/vscode-standard-ruby)
 - Run tests [ruby-test-runner](https://marketplace.visualstudio.com/items?itemName=MateuszDrewniak.ruby-test-runner)